-Liquidity risk results from being unable to meet commitments, repayments and withdrawals timeously and cost effectively.
+Liquidity risk is the risk that Bank will be unable to meet commitments, repayments and withdrawals timeously and cost effectively.

 The Bank controls liquidity at source by having strong internal controls, ensuring a wide deposit base, simplifying the product range and having a centralised treasury function.
 The Bank is conservative in its management of liquidity risk.
 The Bank maintains a large proportion of funds on a short-term basis to mitigate the risk of unexpected cash flow requirements.
 This is enhanced through an ALCO and an Assets and Liabilities Management (ALM) process which addresses liquidity risk proactively.
 The focused range of products offered by the Bank facilitates the management of this risk.
 There is an effective system in place to monitor the Bank's liquidity and reports are received by the Bank's executive management.